Utah Administrative Code

 (g) copy of business license.

-(2) Upon receipt of the application, the division shall schedule an appointment with the Third-party Tester to determine eligibility, establish test routes, schedule instruction and provide forms.
+(2) Upon receipt of the application, fingerprint card and required fees, the division shall schedule an appointment with the Third-party Tester to determine eligibility, establish test routes, schedule instruction and provide forms.

-(3) A written agreement shall be made with the state to conduct skills test as required by Federal regulations established in 49 CFR Part 383.
+(3) A written agreement shall be made with the state to conduct skills test as required by Federal regulations established in 49 CFR 383.75.
 The agreement shall contain the following provisions:

 (a) allow the Federal Motor Carrier Safety Administration (FMCSA) or its representative, and/or the division to conduct random examinations, inspections and audits without prior notice;